BlazheManev/activity-tracker-backend/README.md

 - On every push to the main branch, GitHub Actions automatically builds a new Docker image and pushes it to Docker Hub:
   [https://hub.docker.com/r/blazhe/activity-tracker-backend](https://hub.docker.com/r/blazhe/activity-tracker-backend)

-  Images are tagged both as:
-    - `latest`
-    - The short Git commit SHA for traceability (e.g., `blazhe/activity-tracker-backend:abc1234`).
 ---
 ## 🏗️ Project Setup (Spring Initializr)
 Generated with: